PU To Provide Scholarships To Deserving Students - UrduPoint

 PU To Provide Scholarships To Deserving Students

-The Punjab University (PU) Friday started interviews of deserving students to provide them with Higher Education Commission (HEC) need-based scholarships for their financial assistance
+Punjab University has started interviews of deserving students to provide them with HEC need-based scholarships for their financial assistance

-LAHORE, (UrduPoint / Pakistan Point News - 7th Jun, 2024) The Punjab University (PU) Friday started interviews of deserving students to provide them with Higher Education Commission (HEC) need-based scholarships for their financial assistance.
+LAHORE, (UrduPoint / Pakistan Point News - 7th Jun, 2024) Punjab University has started interviews of deserving students to provide them with HEC need-based scholarships for their financial assistance.

 Recent Stories